MapsPeople/docs/src/map/live-data/live-data-intro-ios.md

 ---
-title: Live Data
+title: Live Data Introduction for iOS
 eleventyNavigation:
-  key: ios-v3-guides-live-data
+  key: map-live-data-intro-iOS
-  parent: ios-v3-guides
+  parent: map-live-data
-  title: Live Data
+  title: Live Data Introduction for iOS
-  order: 330
+  order: 30
 ---

 This guide gives an overview of how to work with _Live Data_ in the MapsIndoors iOS SDK.